-The Beauty of Eating Well: my cookbook for an eczema-friendly diet27 November 2019
+The Beauty of Eating Well: my cookbook for a sensitive skin-friendly diet27 November 2019

 In my HOPE principles, E is for eating well.
 And I’m so excited about my new cookbook, The Beauty of Eating Well, as it approaches food from a place of joy.

 It has taken me a while to get to the very good place I’m in now, and I can appreciate how eating well for optimum health truly is a thing of beauty.
 For a very long time, food and me weren’t friends.
 I was so desperate to keep my sensitive skin at bay that I became obsessed with what I was eating and had a very long list of ‘bad’ foods that I avoided at all costs.
 It was restrictive, antisocial and unpleasant.
 So often I’d eat my dish of peas alone in my room at uni, while everyone else was enjoying pizza.
 I took it so far I developed a condition called orthorexia, which is an obsession with healthy eating.

 Here’s what I used to eat.
 A banana or juice for breakfast, a tiny amount of chicken or fish with vegetables for lunch, and some gluten-free cereal in the evening.
 Boring!
 And clearly not enough to live healthily on.